benthecoder/hackathons/README.md

 A reverse snake game where you're the food and you avoid the snake

-Prize

-Most creative project - $20 gift card
+Prize: Most creative project - $20 gift card

 [Github Repo](https://github.com/benthecoder/ReverseSnakeGame)